 Due to the coronavirus outbreak, how you contact your GP surgery will be different at the moment.
 This is to limit face-face contact where possible and help stop the spread of coronavirus

 - Face-to-face appointments are available to all patients, but you may be asked to discuss your conditions over the phone or online first to assess what would be most appropriate for you.

-- In addition to face to face consultations, many GP practices are offering consultations online or over the phone.
+- In addition to face to face consultations, many GP practices are offering consultations online, by video or over the phone.
 This can be a convenient and flexible way to receive healthcare but if you would prefer to see a GP or healthcare professional in person then this will be arranged for you.

 A face covering/mask should be worn to attend your appointment, and you should expect to have your temperature checked and be asked screening questions regarding your current health before being seen in surgery.
 We have a separate entrance and exit to the building for anyone with potential COVID symptoms, and these patients will be managed separately from general appointments.

 Many thanks for your understanding and support in this new way of working together.

 We have qualified nurse practitioners available every day to deal with minor illnesses.
 Nurse practitioners can deal with: Sore throats, coughs, skin infections, rashes, eczema and dermatitis, sinusitis, sprains and strains, headaches, earache, constipation, diarrhoea and vomiting, sore eyes, hay fever, cystitis, fevers, period.

 You can also book a same day appointment online.

 For those patients wishing to pre-book an appointment or would like to see a specific GP, a percentage of our appointments are available to book up to a month in advance with all the GPs.